 - February/March — Introductions to mentors

 - May — Spring retreat (on-site meeting as travel allows)

-- May — Washington D.C. retreat (on-site meeting)
+- September — Washington D.C. retreat (on-site meeting as travel allows)

-- November 30 — Final impact project submission
+- January/February 2022 — Final impact project submission and program-end celebration

 Each nominee should meet the following criteria: